'A Jonny Good Show': England ground India as Bairstow, Root score tons in landmark win | Sports-Games

 Both Hanuma Vihari and Shreyas Iyer may also find it difficult to stay relevant in this set up for overseas contest.

 Iyer came across as 'a cat on hot tin roof' against short ball and despite being in the Indian set-up for some time.
 Batting coach Vikram Rathour hasn't been able to provide much cure.
-The 'Fab Four' (Joe Root, Kane Williamson, Steve Smith, and Kohli) is in danger of losing one member as Kohli's diminishing returns with the bat for the last three years continue to be a huge one cause of concern.
-Root hitting the winning run with an audacious reverse sweep was more symbolic than ever, rubbing it on Kohli's wounds.
+The 'Fab Four' (Joe Root, Kane Williamson, Steve Smith and Kohli) is in danger of losing one member as Kohli's diminishing returns with the bat for the last three years continues to be a huge of cause of concern.
+Root hitting the winning run with an audacious reverse sweep was symbolic than ever, rubbing it on Kohli's wounds.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)